PECOS-packages/PECOS/design/runtime-effect-contracts.md

 # Runtime effect contracts: GeneralNoiseModel investigation

 Status: specification and executable investigation, **not enabled transport**.
+The [test-only Rust frame prototype](runtime-frame-slice.md) now provides a narrow executable slice: it preserves whole-frame sampling and supports only checked unconditional Pauli effects.
+General physical admission remains blocked.
+The two ordinary parse/reset fixes are isolated in PR #828; #827 is stacked on it.
 This supersedes the suggestion that a generic segmenting decorator is sufficient in [the original proposal](runtime-physical-effects.md).
-The actual production changes are only normal parse-error propagation and clearing abandoned result buffers on general-noise reset.
-No physical-event capability is granted.
+PR #828's production changes are only normal parse-error propagation and clearing abandoned result buffers on general-noise reset.
+No production physical-event capability is granted.

 ## Evidence and decision

-`tests/general_noise_segmentation.rs` in `pecos-engines` tests the real model:
+`tests/general_noise_segmentation.rs` and the separate `tests/general_noise_recovery.rs` regressions in #828 test the real model:

 - Start with a classically leaked qubit.
 Unsplit `MeasureLeaked; Prepare` returns 0; split execution returns 2.
 Start-time preparation changes leakage